avikejriwal/udacity_mle/report.md

 Transaction and offer completion data:

 <img src="img/view rates.png"  width="50%" height="50%">

+View rate is defined as the proportion of received offers that are then viewed by the user.
+BOGO-based offers have the highest view rate, approximately 80% while the other offers are closer to 70%.

 <img src="img/completion rates.png"  width="50%" height="50%">

+Completion rate is defined as the proportion of received offers that are then completed by the user.
+Completion consists of performing a transaction that meets the offer's minimum spend and is done before the offer's expiration date.

+Counter to above, the completion rate is higher for discount-based offers than it is for BOGO-based offers.

 (for informational offers, there is no completion event, so the rate is trivially 0)

-user data:

 <img src="img/gender.png"  width="50%" height="50%">

+The above graph shows the distribution of users by gender.
+The main takeaway here is that a slight majority (60%) are male, and a very small minority are classified as "other".

 ## Model

+The modeling approach will be to predict whether or not a user will engage with a given offer.
+This can be presented as a classification problem, where the inputs are the user and the offer, and the output is the transaction likelihood.

 Including offer details as an input feature allows us to simulate the reception to new offer programs.
 Also, it helps to better understand what goes into effective offers.

+This type of model would provide value in prioritizing users to target with future campaigns.
+For campaigns that are more resource-intensive, this can help to reduce the scope, so that we focus it towards the most promising users.
-Useful for prioritizing users to target with future campaigns.
-Also for testing new campaigns against the existing user base.
+Also, it would allow for testing new campaigns against the existing user base.
 When considering multiple promotional offers, an quick approach would be to pick the offer that yields the most positive predictions against the existing user base.

 ### Evaluation Metric